 Study Ties TBI With Increased Risk Of Criminal Activity

 While much is still unknown about the ties linking traumatic brain injuries (TBI) and criminal activity, a growing body of evidence suggests a history of brain injuries is associated with a significantly increased risk of committing criminal offenses.
+If you want help against criminal charges in Tampa, click on this link!

 A new Australian study published in PLoS ONE suggests experiencing a TBI could potentially increase the chance of an individual participating in criminal activity by as much as 60 percent.